arrowed/resume/README.md

 # Simon D'Alton
 I am a highly motivated, customer focused system architect who enjoys hands on roles web development and large scale system integration.

-Through a 10 year consulting career culminating in Solution Architect roles, Simon is able to adapt to new technologies and frameworks easily, in a wide range of roles from design, development, quality assurance, solution delivery and project management.
+Through a 11 year consulting career culminating in a Solution Architect role, Simon is able to adapt to new technologies and frameworks easily, in a wide range of roles from design, development, quality assurance, solution delivery and project management.

 Outside of professional endeavors, Simon enjoys photography, coding, cycling and playing lacrosse.